-The Taskforce will develop a national approach to the prevention, early identification, control and management of occupational dust diseases in Australia.
+The National Dust Disease Taskforce (the Taskforce) was established in 2019 to develop a national approach to the prevention, early identification, control, and management of occupational dust diseases in Australia.

 - Ms Sophie Dwyer (Deputy Chair)